rmsrosa/nbjoint/docs/source/usage.md

 The **navigator** cells appear in two places in each notebook: as the last cell, for the bottom navigators, and as either the first or the second cell, depending on whether there is a **header** cell or not.

 The **Table of Contents** cell can vary in position.
-It can be given a priori at some place in the notebook file, or it can be inserted automatically by **NBBinder**.
-In the former case, the author of the notebook is responsible for opening up a cell and typing up the marker in the beginning of the cell, or just wait for the first run of nbbinder to place it in the standart position and them move it somewhere else.
-The standart position set up by **NBBinder** is either the second to last cell, if there is a bottom **navigator** cell, or as the very last cell, otherwise.
+It can be given a priori at some place in the notebook file, or it can be inserted automatically by **NBJoint**.
+In the former case, the author of the notebook is responsible for opening up a cell and typing up the marker in the beginning of the cell, or just wait for the first run of nbjoint to place it in the standart position and them move it somewhere else.
+The standart position set up by **NBJoint** is either the second to last cell, if there is a bottom **navigator** cell, or as the very last cell, otherwise.
 It must be stressed that the module will first look for the marker somewhere in the notebook and use the corresponding cell if it finds it.
 Only if it doesn't find it is that it will add a cell as the last or second to last cell.